Diversity and Science Fiction

 The Ad Astra Center for Science Fiction & the Speculative Imagination welcomes students, volunteers, employees, and visiting authors from all backgrounds.
 We actively encourage people to join us, including (but not limited to) people of every age, culture, ethnicity, gender identity or expression, nationality or immigrant status, physical ability status, race, religion, sex, sexual orientation, and marital, parental, and veteran status.
 Everyone has equal opportunity for admission to our educational programs, and equal access to and opportunities to receive our awards, scholarships, and activities.
 We work to be a safe space for those who come to our events and educational programs.

 To help ensure this, we do not tolerate discrimination of any kind.
 However, we are not ignorant of intolerant groups within the genre, as everywhere else.
 We do not tolerate harassment of any kind.
-If you feel harassed or discriminated against, or if you notice someone behaving inappropriately, and cannot resolve the issue with this person, we want you to feel safe coming to any of our Directors or Division Heads to report the situation immediately.
+If you feel harassed or discriminated against, or if you notice someone behaving inappropriately, and cannot resolve the issue with this person, we want you to feel safe coming to any of our directors or Mission Control team to report the situation immediately.
 If you feel we need to do better ourselves, please let us know personally or anonymously, or via any of our email addresses or social-network pages.
 We are actively striving to bring diverse perspectives to our awards and scholarships, educational programs, events, and resources, and strive to do better whenever we can.

 At its core, SF is a community, and we want everyone to feel welcome and able to attend our programs, and free and safe to express yourself in the truest ways possible.

-Exploring What It Means To Be Human
+Exploring What It Means to Be Human

-As the literature of alienation, science fiction provides other perspectives on life.
+As the literature of alienation, speculative fiction provides other perspectives on life.
 One way explores what it means to be human is through stories about aliens as well as using alien perspectives to examine our own species.
 SF explores alien worlds, times, and ideas, suggesting that our ways of thinking are not the only ways, and that our morals and values and cultural norms are arbitrary or environmental.
 Showing species evolved on other planets and shaped by their unique environments reinforces the notion that we also evolved and change, and that resisting change or other perspectives leads to stagnation.

 Sexual prejudices are questioned in Theodore Sturgeon's "The World Well Lost" (June 1953 Universe), wherein a secretly homosexual human spacer saves a pair of aliens who've been condemned by their people for their same-sex liaison.
 (This was a particularly radical position to espouse; the British mathematician and codebreaking war hero Alan Turing had been tried and convicted on homosexuality charges in the UK just the year before.)